The creme de la creme of Southbank pubs to sink a pint in.

 Offering a huge selection of wines, whiskies, vodkas, rums, gins, and a string of bottled beers and ales from across the globe, as well as a mouth-watering menu of classic pub-grub, this is the perfect spot for indulging.

-I will just point out that the central location of The Anchor Bankside, and its gorgeous exterior and fascinating history, do make it a very popular spot, so it does get very busy, but if you don’t mind waiting a little while, I would definitely recommend checking this place out.
+We will just point out that the central location of The Anchor Bankside, and its gorgeous exterior and fascinating history, do make it a very popular spot, so it does get very busy, but if you don’t mind waiting a little while, we would definitely recommend checking this place out.

 Horniman at Hays